leash training for dog

 • Gradually increase the difficulty of training sessions as your dog progresses.

-• If you're struggling to make progress, consider consulting professional trainers for guidance.
+• If you're struggling to progress, consider consulting professional trainers for guidance.

 Benefits of Leash Trainingfinal thoughts on leash training